esteban90-dev/essential-photo-frontend/README.md

 ### To run this project

-Clone the project and run `docker-compose -f docker-compose.yml up`
+Clone the project build it using `docker-compose build` and run `docker-compose up`

+You might need to do build the project using `docker-compose build`

 You can set the branch it pulls in the docker compose file like this

 `https://github.com/esteban90-dev/essential-photo-backend.git#<BRNACH_HERE>`

+To exec into the rails console on the backend

+`docker exec -it essential-photo-frontend-backend-1 /bin/bash`

 ## Available Scripts